anya92/voting-app/README.md

 7. As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.) ✔

-8. User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option. ✔
+8. As an authenticated user, if I don't like the options on a poll, I can create a new option. ✔